Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Scenario generation method

 \subsubsection{Deterministic forecast}

 To build a deterministic/point forecast of the variable of interest we employ state-of-the-art methods for each variable of interest:

 \begin{itemize} \item For the solar irradiance, we consider two forecasting models: the deep neural network proposed in \cite{Lago2018b} for the short-term predictions (anything below 6 hours), and the ECMWF weather forecast \cite{ecmwf} for long-term predictions (anything beyond 6 hours).
-This distinction is made because, in the context of solar irradiance forecasting, machine learning techniques perform better for the short-term horizons, while numerical weather forecasts are more accurate for long-term horizons \cite{Lago2018b}. \item For the ambient temperature, considering the recent success of deep learning methods for forecasting energy-related variables \cite{Lago2018a,Lago2018,Wang2016,Coelho2017,Fan2017,Wang2017b,Feng2017}, we develop a deep neural network that uses as inputs the past values of the ambient temperature, the ECMWF weather forecast of the solar irradiance, and the hour of the day and day of the year when the prediction is made. \end{itemize}
+This distinction is made because, in the context of solar irradiance forecasting, machine learning techniques perform better for the short-term horizons, while numerical weather forecasts are more accurate for long-term horizons \cite{Lago2018b} (see also Remark \ref{rem:junction}).
+For what concerns the long-term prediction forecasts, note that weather-based models are highly complex models based on weather patterns; for practical applications, these forecasts are not produced by researcher but rather purchased from three main providers of weather forecasts worldwide and for our study we purchased them from ECMWF \cite{ecmwf}. \item For the ambient temperature, considering the recent success of deep learning methods for forecasting energy-related variables [66–72], we develop a deep neural network that uses as inputs the past values of the ambient temperature (hourly values over the last three days), the ECMWF weather forecast of the solar irradiance on hourly resolution over the forecasting horizon, and the hour of the day and day of the year when the prediction is made.
+For the deep neural network, we consider a two-hidden layer architecture whose parameters are optimized using hyperopt \cite{Bergstra2013}, a Bayesian optimization algorithm.
+We optimize the number of neurons per layer and the activation function.
+As a result of the optimization we considered a deep neural network with 240 (first hidden layer) and 135 (second hidden layer) neurons.
+The network uses the rectifier linear unit as activation function and is optimized using the Adam \cite{Kingma2014} optimizer with early stopping. \end{itemize}

 It is important to note that the other steps to generate scenarios are independent of the method employed to generate the deterministic forecast.
 As such, while we advocate for the use of state-of-the-art methods to obtain the most accurate scenarios, the proposed methodology would work as well with any deterministic forecast.